Through the Looking Glass (film): Plot

-Catherine (Catherine Erhardt) is a sexually unfulfilled socialite who longs for the memory of her father.
-She spends much of her time in the attic, masturbating in front of a gothic mirror that reminds her of her childhood and teenage years with her father (Jamie Gillis).
+Catherine is a sexually unfulfilled socialite who longs for the memory of her father.
+She spends much of her time in the attic, masturbating in front of a gothic mirror that reminds her of her childhood and teenage years with her father.
 During one of her daily visits she encounters the ghost of her father in the mirror.
-The ghost masturbates her and draws her into the mirror to witness several sexually charged scenarios.
+The ghost performs manual sex on her and draws her into the mirror to witness several sexually charged scenarios.
 These pique her interest and eventually culminate in a scene where Catherine witnesses her teenage self semi-reluctantly, then enthusiastically, take part in an incestuous encounter with her father.
 After her father is finished with the encounter, he remarks to Catherine that this was what she wanted.
 Before returning to reality, Catherine realizes that this is not her father but a demonic figure.
 She tries to deny his invitation to come into the mirror's realm as a permanent resident but the demon tells her that he knows that she will return as she always has in the past, as she is bored with the world and her husband.
 He tells her to return to the mirror at 1 am, but only after fulfilling a few conditions.
 She must not only throw all of her jewelry away, but she must also allow her daughter Jennifer to have unconditional access to the room so that the demon can watch her just as he watched Catherine grow.

 This upsets Catherine, as she had previously forbid her daughter from entering the room and did not want to allow the demon access to Jennifer.
 She tries to get out of the late night encounter by trying to leave the house and persuade her husband to take her somewhere, but is unsuccessful.
 Later that night Catherine returns to the room and in a dream-like state begins to masturbate.
 The demon exits the mirror and while initially languid upon his approach, Catherine begins to struggle against his advances.
 He then violently rapes Catherine, who screams, which awakens the rest of the house.
 She eventually passes out, awakening in an horrific world where people degrade themselves and each another.
 Catherine is horror struck to realize that rather than the lavish world that had been promised to her, the demon has tricked her and that she is there because she chose to focus on sexual illusions and fulfilling her deepest desires rather than try to interact more with the world around her and improve herself as a person.
 She discovers her father in the sexual hell, which further terrifies her.
 Dodging the many people trying to sexually assault her, Catherine tries to escape but is unable to and succumbs to the madness of the hell.
 Her daughter sits in front of the mirror, becoming just as enraptured with it as her mother had been earlier.